ktamas77/remotecs/README.md

 ## Features:

 * RemoteCS is a GitHub WebHook - Activated after each commit
-* Does PHP Syntax Checking - Standard PHP Lint
+* Currently supports PHP: PHP lint for Syntax Checking and PHPCS for Coding Standards Validation
-* Supports PHP Codesniffer - The required plugins can be turned on / off
-* Sends E-mail after each commit about the results
+* Sends E-mail to the committer after commits about the results (if there is any result)

 ## Future directions:

 * Send coding standard validation messages as inline comments into the commit to GitHub
 * Multiple language support (Java, Ruby, Python, etc)
+* Give points to the developers based on their code cleaniness & send weekly summary / toplist
 * Web interface
-* Give points to the developers based on their code cleaniness (Weekly summary / toplist)

 ### References: